RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 After the quiz, the next section looks at resources you can provide to members.

 - Mark each statement true or false:
-- Some members tell listeners about their fantasies, but these sometimes contain elements of truth.
+- Some members tell listeners about their fantasies, but these sometimes contain elements of truth.#Members sometimes mix truth and fantasy.
-- Some members tell different things to different listeners.
+- Some members tell different things to different listeners.#Members remember different things or fantasize different things depending on who they are talking to.
-- Members who are causing harm to other people almost always admit it when they chat to a listener on 7 Cups, because 7 Cups is anonymous.
+- Members who are causing harm to other people almost always admit it when they chat to a listener on 7 Cups, because 7 Cups is anonymous.# People who are causing harm often conceal it.
-- Listeners are usually unable to tell whether a member is at real risk of harm.
+- Listeners are usually able to tell whether a member is at real risk of harm.# Listeners should not judge, because they only know part of any member's story.
-- Listeners should encourage all members to feel positive about themselves and their behavior.
+- Listeners should encourage all members to feel positive about themselves and their behavior.# Listeners should not judge what is positive and what is negative, because there is a possibility of harm to the member or to someone else.
+- Members who say very shocking things must be telling the truth.# Some members say shocking things because they are fantasies, or to test 7 Cups, or for other reasons.
+- Members who say very shocking things must be telling lies.# Some members say things that are shocking but true.
+Listeners cannot judge.
 {:.quiz}

 # External resources